MatheusRabetti/matheusrabetti.github.io/_posts/2017-02-22-arguments-rscript.md

 # Why is it necessary?

-Working along a data engineers team I got in a process where the definitions of the parameters that my R script would run should be done by a automated process doing job sequentialy.
+Working along a data engineers team I got in a process where the definitions of the parameters that my R script should run would be done by a automated process doing job sequentialy.
 Ok, what does it means?

 It means that it wasn't enough to write a beautiful functional code.
-I needed to write a functional code that the arguments that my functions would call were external off my R script ambient.
-Basically the arguments were the *trimester* and *year*.
+I needed to write a functional code where the arguments that my functions would call were external off my R script ambient.
+To simplify, the arguments were the *trimester* and *year*.

-So all the script had to be parameterized in function of *trimesters* and *year* so then it could scheduled as a task where these arguments are passed in a bash command.
+All the script had to be parameterized in function of *trimesters* and *year*.
+After parametizing the script it could scheduled as a task where these arguments are passed in a bash command.

-So, at first, I developed a R script where it generate certain outputs for the *trimester* and *year* of interest.
+At first, I developed a R script where it generate certain outputs for the *trimester* and *year* of interest.
 Later I found a solution to parse arguments from a bash command to my Rscript run.

 # How is it done?